 Body aches, chills, congestion, dehydration, fatigue, fever, sneezing, sweating… This long list of highly undesirable symptoms may sound like the side effects listed in the latest pharmaceutical ad, but they are actually the most common symptoms of the flu.
 Not interested?
 Me neither.
 Each year, roughly 5-20% of US residents get the flu – but […]

-Like clockwork, every year (usually during the winter months) there is a flu outbreak that causes people to second guess whether or not they actually want to shake hands with others or press that elevator button without hand sanitizer ready to go.
-2017 brought a rather late flu outbreak that managed to impact more people in […]
+Like clockwork, every year (usually during the winter months) there is a flu outbreak that causes people to second guess whether or not they actually want to go out without a face mask, shake hands with others, or press that elevator button without hand sanitizer ready to go.
+2017 brought a rather late flu outbreak […]

 As the 10th annual National Preparedness Month comes to a close, those of us at Preparis (including our Yeti) reflect on the lessons learned during such an important month.
 NPM began in 2004 sponsored by FEMA with the goal of encouraging people and businesses throughout the country to better prepare themselves in the event of a disaster.
 Commercial real estate professionals are not exempt from preparation.